maxpaschke/udacity-devops-second/README.md

       # Provide the web app name as a globally unique value.
       az webapp up --name udacityWebApp123467 --resource-group Azuredevops --runtime "PYTHON:3.7"
       ```
+    - Alternatively you can run the `commands.sh` file.
     - You can now view the page under [https://udacitywebapp123467.azurewebsites.net/](https://udacitywebapp123467.azurewebsites.net/)

 * Create a new pipeline and connect it